hmc-cs-ddiemer/team_worksheet/README.md

 ## History
 Our history is limited, we developed this and now you see it.
 We haven't had any intense revisions to note, just consistent development since its conception.

+## Seed Data
+We used rails migrations to create the database with the proper tables.
+Due to our encrypt gem, Bcrypt, its much harder to make a test user due to the password encryption rules.
+However, we did it.
+Once you have run "rake db:migrate" in the installation guide if you run "rake db:seed" and it will generate a test user with the following information:
+username: test
+email: test@test.com
+password: 'password'

 ## Credits:
 Team DADD: Dalton Varney, Aman Raghuvanshi, Daniel Lai, Daniel Diemer